MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/IconTheme.md

 Looks up a named icon and returns a native **Gnome::Gtk3::IconInfo** containing information such as the filename of the icon.
 The icon can then be rendered into a pixbuf using `Gnome::Gtk3::IconInfo.load-icon()`. (`.load-icon()` combines these two steps if all you need is the pixbuf.)

-When rendering on displays with high pixel densities you should not use a *size* multiplied by the scaling factor returned by functions like `gdk-window-get-scale-factor()`.
-Instead, you should use `lookup-icon-for-scale()`, as the assets loaded for a given scaling factor may be different.
+When rendering on displays with high pixel densities you should not use a *size* multiplied by the scaling factor returned by functions like `Gnome::Gdk3::Window.get-scale-factor()`.
+Instead, you should use `.lookup-icon-for-scale()`, as the assets loaded for a given scaling factor may be different.

 Returns: a native **Gnome::Gtk3::IconInfo** object containing information about the icon, or `undefined` if the icon wasn’t found.